swansondesigns/ts-proposal-wp/docs/sections/wordpress-foundation/content-management.md

 Your website's navigation menus help visitors find their way around.
 WordPress lets you create different menus for different areas of your site - typically a main menu in the header, maybe a footer menu with important links, and sometimes sidebar menus for specific sections.

 Creating and organizing menus is straightforward.
-You simply choose which pages, posts, or custom links to include, then drag them into the order you want.
+You simply choose which pages, collection items, or custom links to include, then drag them into the order you want.
 You can create dropdown menus by dragging items slightly to the right to nest them under other items.

 ### Search Functionality

 Every WordPress site includes basic search functionality.
-Visitors can search for content, and WordPress will look through all your pages and posts to find matches.
+Visitors can search for content, and WordPress will look through all your pages and collection items to find matches.
 The search results appear on a dedicated results page that's automatically created and styled to match your site.

 ### Foundation for Search Engines